robinthakur00/flask-multistage-docker/README.md

 ## CI/CD with Jenkins

 Automate the Continuous Integration and Continuous Deployment (CI/CD) process using Jenkins.
 Set up Jenkins jobs or pipelines to build and deploy the Flask application.

+## Contributing

+Contributions are welcome!
+Fork the repository, make changes, and submit a pull request.

+## License

+This project is licensed under the [MIT License](LICENSE).